jenkem1337/e-commarce/README.md

 ## Project Purpose

-This project is a simple e-commerce system built in PHP, aimed at providing a platform for practicing and improving PHP development skills.
-The goal of the project is to create a basic online store that allows for product listings, a shopping cart, user authentication, and order management.
-It's a great exercise for anyone looking to improve their PHP skills and understand the fundamentals of building an e-commerce application.
+This project is a simple e-commerce system built in PHP, aimed at providing a platform for practicing and improving backend development skills.

 ## Prerequisites